Round-robin tournament: Evaluation

-Advantages of the format
+Advantages

 The champion in a round-robin tournament is the contestant that wins the most games, except when draws are possible.

 In theory, a round-robin tournament is the fairest way to determine the champion from among a known and fixed number of contestants.
 Each contestant, whether player or team, has equal chances against all other opponents because there is no prior seeding of contestants that will preclude a match between any given pair.
 The element of luck is seen to be reduced as compared to a knockout system since one or two bad performances need not ruin a competitor's chance of ultimate victory.
 Final records of participants are more accurate, in the sense that they represent the results over a longer period against the same opposition.

 The system is also better for ranking all participants, not just determining the winner.
 This is helpful to determine the final rank of all competitors, from strongest to weakest, for purposes of qualification for another stage or competition as well as for prize money.

-In team sport the (round-robin) major league champions are generally regarded as the "best" team in the land, rather than the (elimination) cup winners.
+In team sports, the round-robin major league champions are generally regarded as the "best" team in the land, rather than the cup winners, whose tournaments usually follow a single-elimination format.

 Moreover, in tournaments such as the FIFA or ICC World Cups, a first round stage consisting of a number of mini round robins between groups of 4 teams guards against the possibility of a team travelling possibly thousands of miles only to be eliminated after just one poor performance in a straight knockout system.
 The top one, two, or occasionally three teams in these groups then proceed to a straight knockout stage for the remainder of the tournament.

-In the circle of death (see below), it is possible that no champion emerges from a round-robin tournament, even if there is no draw.
-However, most sports have tie-breaker systems which resolve this.
+In the circle of death it is possible that no champion emerges from a round-robin tournament, even if there is no draw, but most sports have tie-breaker systems which resolve this.

-Disadvantages of the format
+Disadvantages

 Round-robins can suffer from being too long compared to other tournament types, and with later scheduled games potentially not having any substantial meaning.
-They may also require tiebreaking procedures.
+They may also require tie-breaking procedures.

-Swiss system tournaments attempt to combine elements of the round-robin and elimination formats, to provide a worthy champion using fewer rounds than a round-robin, while allowing draws and losses.
+Swiss-system tournaments attempt to combine elements of the round-robin and elimination formats, to provide a worthy champion using fewer rounds than a round-robin, while allowing draws and losses.